 Use group items to cluster similar items together behind a single item

-If you are a regular Oroson user, you will recognise these as core features which have been in the product for a while.
-Over the next quarter we plan to revisit some of these, to make sure they are as slick and frictionless as possible.
+If you are a regular Oroson user, you will recognize these as core features that have been in the product for a while.
+Over the next quarter, we plan to revisit some of these, to make sure they are as slick and frictionless as possible.

 This blog describes Phase 1 of this journey and how we have improved the creation and management of group items.

 Phase 1- Faster Group Creation of Content